-Will Eating Sugar Make My Cancer Worse?
+Will Eating Sugar Cause Cancer?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 This concept might have lead you to wonder if you should stop eating sugar for fear of feeding cancer growth or fear of developing cancer in the future.

 Research supports the notion that cancer cells consume more sugar than normal cells, but there is no conclusive evidence proving that eating sugar will make cancer grow or spread more quickly or that cutting out sugar will prevent it.

 However, that doesn’t mean that a high-sugar diet is healthy for you.
 Eating too many calories from sugar has been linked to weight gain, obesity and diabetes, which are all risk factors for the development of cancer.

 All cells in our bodies, including cancer cells, need sugar (glucose) for energy.
 Our bodies have several back-up strategies to keep blood sugar levels normal.
 Even without eating carbohydrates, your body will make sugar from other sources, including protein and fat.